firogh/notes/cs/rcu_.md

 [Status of Linux dynticks](http://ertl.jp/~shinpei/conf/ospert13/slides/FredericWeisbecker.pdf) [Full dynticks status - Frederic Weisbecker, Red Hat](https://www.youtube.com/watch?v=G3jHP9kNjwc) [RCU and dynticks-idle mode](http://www.joelfernandes.org/linuxinternals/2018/06/15/rcu-dynticks.html)
+## Upcall
+/*
+ * Exit an RCU extended quiescent state, which can be either the
+ * idle loop or adaptive-tickless usermode execution.
+ *
+ * We crowbar the ->dynticks_nmi_nesting field to DYNTICK_IRQ_NONIDLE to
+ * allow for the possibility of usermode upcalls messing up our count of
+ * interrupt nesting level during the busy period that is just now starting.
+ */
+static void noinstr rcu_eqs_exit(bool user)
+See desgin/data-structures
+However, it turns out that when running in non-idle kernel context, the Linux kernel is fully capable of entering interrupt handlers that never exit and perhaps also vice versa.
+Therefore, whenever the ->dynticks_nesting field is incremented up from zero, the ->dynticks_nmi_nesting field is set to a large positive number, and whenever the ->dynticks_nesting field is decremented down to zero, the the ->dynticks_nmi_nesting field is set to zero.
+Assuming that the number of misnested interrupts is not sufficient to overflow the counter, this approach corrects the ->dynticks_nmi_nesting field every time the corresponding CPU enters the idle loop from process context.

+## Translation for Hierarchical RCU
+rcu_enter_nohz -> rcu_idle_enter
+RCU idle includes eqs which includes
+/*
+ * Enter an RCU extended quiescent state, which can be either the
+ * idle loop or adaptive-tickless usermode execution.
+ *
+ * We crowbar the ->dynticks_nmi_nesting field to zero to allow for
+ * the possibility of usermode upcalls having messed up our count
+ * of interrupt nesting level during the prior busy period.
+ */
+static noinstr void rcu_eqs_enter(bool user)
+Firo: so extended quiescent state includes non-extended quiescent state.

+rcu_dynticks_in_eqs
+rcu_dynticks_curr_cpu_in_eqs
+### Special/bottom bit in rcu_data:: dynticks
+commit b8c17e6664c461e4aed545a943304c3b32dd309c
+Refs: v4.11-rc2-1-gb8c17e6664c4
+Author:     Paul E. McKenney <paulmck@kernel.org>
+AuthorDate: Tue Nov 8 14:25:21 2016 -0800
+Commit:     Paul E. McKenney <paulmck@kernel.org>
+CommitDate: Tue Apr 18 11:19:22 2017 -0700
+    rcu: Maintain special bits at bottom of ->dynticks counter
+### rcu_data::dynticks counter? validate by warn on?
+Integrating and Validating dynticks and Preemptable RCU?? https://lwn.net/Articles/279077/ 输了又怎样？

 # Model
 A GP completed seq A